wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/protect-information-m365/includes/3-protect-and-prevent.md

 Sensitive data may initially be created on an individual device, but it is then frequently shared or stored in other locations, such as cloud-based storage, on-premises file shares, or email.
 There are several complementary protection measures you can take to protect this sensitive information wherever it lives or travels:
-- [bullet on protecting info at app level with mobile app protection policies?]

 - As a starting point, both Microsoft 365 has data encryption built into the service – for both data at rest and data in transit.
 - To protect individual files, you can apply rights-based permissions so that only intended recipients can access and view the information.
 - You can apply Data Loss Prevention actions, such as blocking the sharing of a file that is detected to have sensitive information, such as credit card information or social security numbers.